-Baking is the cooking of food in the enclosed dry heat of an oven with a consistent and steady temperature.
+Baking is cooking food in the enclosed dry heat of an oven with a consistent and steady temperature.

-Many feel lost when it comes to baking which is unfortunate.
-With a bit of attention to detail and care used in precise measurements those baked goods will turn out brilliantly.
+Many feel lost when it comes to baking, which is unfortunate.
+With attention to detail and care used in precise measurements, those baked goods will turn out brilliantly.

 Use the proper size

-Use the proper sized pan or baking dish that a recipe calls for and prepare it according to the recipe.
+Use the proper-sized pan or baking dish a recipe calls for and prepare it according to the recipe.
 Try not to substitute another baking vessel unless you must.

 Measure ingredients first

-Measure all of your ingredients before you start cooking and place them all in the appropriate sized preparation bowls or measuring cups.
-Have all the ingredients within easy reach before you start assembling that batter or dough.
+Measure your ingredients before cooking and place them all in the appropriate-sized preparation bowls or measuring cups.
+Have all the ingredients within easy reach before assembling that batter or dough.

 There are two measuring methods used in baking when measuring flour.
 The dip and sweep method and the spoon and sweep method.

-If using a cookbook look at the introduction where the author hopefully will state the preferred measuring method.
+If using a cookbook, look at the introduction, where the author will state the preferred measuring method.